oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 3. After creating a topic, create some skills and assign them to the topic (Note: This step is not necessary for the topic to be published).

-4. Edit and publish the topic after adding subtopics (add some content for these), and a story with few chapters.
+4. Edit the topic as required (add subtopics, add a story with a few chapters, etc.) and save the draft when you're satisfied.
+This will then enable the "Publish topic" button, which you can then use to publish your topic!

-5. Use the preview button on the navbar at the top to navigate to the topic player.
+5. To preview your topic before publishing, use the preview button on the navbar at the top.

-6. To view this topic on the math classroom page, first publish it using the "Publish topic" button on the top-right of the topic editor page.
-Then head to the admin page, and switch to the config tab.
-Under the **\[topic_ids\]** section of the "The details for each classroom page." property, add the topic id of the topic you just created.
+6. To view your published topic on the math classroom page, head to the admin page, and switch to the config tab.
+Under the **\[topic_ids\]** section of the "The details for each classroom page." property, add the topic id of the topic you just published.

    ![Add topic to classroom](images/Webpage-Guide/addTopicToClassroom.png)